 This post contains affiliate links.
 To learn more, hop over to our Disclosure page.

-Keep reading to learn my tips on how to prepare your travel packing list, so no essentials, (especially your precious beauty products,) get left behind!
+Keep reading to learn my tips on how to prepare your travel packing list.
+No essentials left behind!

 SPECIAL BONUS: Because I know you’re a busy go-getting lady, I’ve done most of the thinking so you don’t have to.
 Click through to the post and download your FREE Master Travel Packing List & printable organization worksheet!

-All items that you could possibly need on vacation fall into one of these five categories.
+In my opinion, all the items that you could possibly need on a trip fall into one of these five categories.

 Divide a blank sheet of paper into five (5) vertical columns.
 Label the columns Clothing/Accessories, Morning Routine, Evening Routine, First Aid/Medical, and Electronics/Entertainment.

-Think about each specific step you take when using items from each of these categories.
-Write down every item you can think of for your first draft, being as detailed as possible.
+Imagine your day-to-day routine and what items you use.
+Write down every item you can possibly think of for your first draft.
+Be as detailed as possible.
 Don’t worry, you can always edit later.

-Think about the order in which you get dressed.
+- Clothing: Think about the order in which you get dressed.
 It probably starts with underwear and socks, then perhaps pants, and so on.
-First write down all of the items that you will be needing.
+First write down all of the items that you need based on weather and type of trip.
 For example, “shorts,” or “jacket.”
 Once you have all the items covered, you can go back and fill in quantities and specifics.

-Add any items specific to your activity plans, such as swimwear, hiking boots, etc. What about workout gear?
+- Activity Wear: Items specific to your activity plans, i.e. swimwear, hiking boots, etc. How about workout wear?

-Consider how you will be handling your laundry.
-It’s a great idea to add some plastic bags to the list, or anything really.
+- Laundry: It’s a great idea to add some sort of laundry bags bags to the list.

-FYI, making a list generically entitled “Toiletries” is a terrible idea, as it is much too broad.
 Focusing on one specific time in your day can help you visualize the items you need.
-Imagine what you do when you first wake up in the morning.
+Think about what you do when you first wake up in the morning.
 It probably starts with brushing your teeth, so you’ll need your toothbrush and toothpaste.
 Next, you might apply makeup.
 Whatever your morning routine looks like, visualize it from beginning to end.
+I’ve listed a few items here to get you inspired.

 The same goes for your evening routine.
 If you shower in the evening, this will include things like your shampoo and conditioner, and maybe a razor.
 If items are repeated from the morning routine, try listing them anyway.
 This will help you stay in the zone, and you can always omit duplicates later.

 Just like it sounds, this list is of everything you may need to care for yourself in different situations.
 Things like adhesive bandages, OTC pain relievers, motion sickness medicine, as well as things like tweezers and nail clippers are good things to have with you when traveling.
-All of these things are either inherently tiny, or come in travel sizes, so there is no excuse for not having them.
+All of these things are either already tiny or they come in travel sizes, so there is no reason to not have them on hand.

 First, list all electronics you plan on taking.
 Then, list the chargers or batteries for each item.
-This is self-explanatory, but these days, most of us would rather forget our toothbrush than our phone chargers, so do it.
+This is self-explanatory, but these days, most of us would rather forget our toothbrush than our phone chargers.

 Consider other gadgets, like a portable charging pack for your phone, SD cards, or headphones, and add them to the list as well.

-What will you do on the plane and in down time?
+What will you do at the airport, on the plane, and during down time?
 If you like activities that do not involve your electronics, list them here.
+For example, books, crossword puzzles, coloring books, knitting, etc.

 Now that you have the majority of your necessities listed, it’s time to think about your carry-on.

 What are you going to be doing right before you leave your house?
-Probably brushing your teeth, taking a quick shower, stuff like that.
-By this point, your suitcases will likely be all zipped up and ready to go.
-In the excitement of your impending trip, it’s oh-so-easy easy to drop all the essentials you just used and skip out the door.
+Probably brushing your teeth, charging you phone, applying deodorant, and stressing out about items you think you’ve forgotten.
+By this point, your suitcases is likely all zipped up and ready to go.
+It’s oh-so-easy easy to drop all the essentials you just used and skip out the door.
 Especially if you don’t know exactly what is not in you suitcase.

 Write a list of all the items that won’t be packed until the very last minute.
 Tape the list to the back of your front door.
-When you save yourself from leaving for a 17 hour journey without your deodorant, you will thank me.
+When you save yourself from leaving for a 22 hour journey without your phone charger, you will thank me.

-If you are packing for more than just yourself, (perhaps a child,) create separate lists for each individual.
-After jotting down all the necessary items from each person’s routine that can be shared, go back and omit items that can be shared.
+If you are packing for more than just yourself, (perhaps a child, or ahem, a husband) create separate lists for each individual.
+Go through the same process of jotting down all the necessary items from each person’s routine.
+Later, you can go back and omit shareable items.

-For example, when thinking about what your spouse needs in the morning, don’t automatically skip over toothpaste for them because it already appears on your list.
-Instead of writing an incomplete second list, take the time to write everything out as thoroughly as you did the first.
-I promise there will be less confusion and less forgotten items in the process.
+For example, when thinking about what your spouse needs in the morning, don’t automatically skip over toothpaste because it already appears on your list.
+Instead of creating an incomplete list, take the time to write everything out as thoroughly as you did the first time.
+Expect less confusion and less forgotten items in the process.

 Travel planning isn’t a last-minute thing, (usually, *wink,) so packing shouldn’t be either!

-Starting your list early relieves the pressure you feel when your flight leaves in 5 hours and you only have one chance to get to Target, so your list has to be impeccably error-free on the first try.
+Starting your list early relieves the pressure you feel when your flight leaves in 5 hours and you only have one chance for a Target run, so your list has to be impeccably error-free on the first try.
 I can tell you from experience, it almost never works out that way.
 I have been on plenty of trips, but no matter how many times I write a packing list, I always forget something the first time around and end up adding it later.

 After you write your first draft, put it in a safe place and forget about it for a week or so.
-I promise, it will look all kinds of different when you revisit it!
+Seriously, it will look very different when you revisit it!
 Suddenly your “completed” list is missing quite a few essentials.

 Likewise, you might also notice things on there that are not all that necessary once the initial, “I’m going on vacation and I need to pack all my favorite things,” thrill wears off.
 Seriously, there was one time when I thought I needed a coloring book and colored pencils for a 50 minute flight.
 Um, no.

-Keep revisiting and editing the list periodically right up until it is time to start actually putting things in the suitcase.
-Aim to make your list so thorough that you can simply grab items and toss them in your suitcase without even thinking about them.
+Keep revisiting and editing the list periodically right up until it is time to start putting things in the suitcase.
+Aim to make your list so precise that you can simply grab items and toss them in your suitcase.
+So instead of listing “5 shirts,” take the time beforehand to actually list which 5 shirts you want to pack.

-Do some research on your destination as you work on your travel packing list.
+Do some research on your destination as you prepare your travel packing list.
 You may discover some items that are crucial to the area.
-This can include insect repellents and certain medications.
-It is better to be safe than sorry in cases like these, so pack all medicines you think you might need.
+This can include insect repellents, medications for local diseases, or even just a quality umbrella.
+It is better to be safe than sorry in cases like these, so pack all medicines and supplies you think you might need.

-If you’re like me, then you know how to overpack makeup.
+If you’re like me, then you know very well how to overpack makeup.
 Each item doesn’t take up all that much space, so you keep adding until it snowballs out of control.

-After you’ve visualized and written down all the makeup items you use on the daily, try to not add anything to the list.
+After you’ve visualized and written down all the makeup items you use daily, add nothing else to the list.
 This is the beauty of visualizing your routine.
 Theoretically, you already have everything you need.
-Know that anything else will be for fun, so think long and hard about it.
+Know that anything else you add will be for fun, so think long and hard about it.
 Check yo’ self.

 When packing, stick to your list.
 Do not try to sneak anything not on the list into your makeup bag.
 Be honest with yourself, and you’ll have a much more enjoyable, clutter-free trip.